Hardiness zones

 USDA 9-10 (arid zones only)

-Foliage/Texture: Leaves are alternately arranged, ovate, pinntified, mostly evergreen, highly glaucous, very small, young stems densely pubescent (haired); fine texture
+Foliage/Texture: Leaves are alternately arranged, ovate, pinntified, mostly evergreen, highly glaucous, very small, young stems densely pubescent (haired); fine texture.

 Flowers & Fruits: Small yellow flowers with staminate and pistallate heads on a single plant.
 Fruits bur-like and ranging in color from golden to purple to brown.

-Temperature: Tolerant to 22oF
+Temperature: Tolerant to 22oF.

 Light: Full sun

-Soil: Well drained soils are required.
-Slopes, with rocky dry soils are best
+Soil: Well-drained soils are required.
+Slopes, with rocky dry soils are best.

 Watering: None needed after establishment.
 Occasional water during the winter may be applied if winter rains fail to materialize in order to invigorate.
 Responds well to supplemental water especially during the summer; however, too much extra water will encourage rank growth.

-Pruning: Slight shearing during the fall before onset of winter growth is used to increase landscape symmetry.
+Pruning: Slight shearing during the fall before the onset of winter growth is used to increase landscape symmetry.

-Disease and pests: Root rot in poorly drained soils is common.
+Disease and Pests: Root rot in poorly drained soils is common.